UNFINISHED DOCUMENTARY, STATE OF GRACE | Mid-1970s

 The two went on and on, playing the dozens until I finally broke in.
 “So I take it you two know each other?”

 It turned out that Zongo and Charlie met right after he’d come back from Vietnam and they had been pretty tight.
-I guess they just lost touch when Zongo packed it in and went to the mainland to be part of the scene.
+I guess they just lost touch when Zongo packed it in and went to the mainland to be part of the San Francisco scene.

 Both Charlie and I laughed our asses off when he told us the story about the how the Condor sign talked to him one night.
 Who’s to say?
-I’ve seen—if not crazier things—some pretty weird shit out on the edge.
+I’ve seen—if not crazier things—some pretty weird shit out there on the edge.